oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/intro/intro.md

 ### Prerequisites

 * An Oracle Free Tier, or Paid Cloud Account
+* One of the following:
-* You are either a tenancy administrator, or has access to a tenancy administrator for the policy setup described in *Lab 1, Task 1*
+  * You are either a tenancy administrator
-  > **Note**: If you are not a tenancy administrator, begin with *Lab 1, Task 2* after the tenancy administrator has assigned permissions in *Lab 1, Task 1*
+  * A tenancy administrator will set up Identity and Access Management (IAM) configuration as described in *Lab 1, Task 1*.
+Then, you may proceed beginning with *Lab 1, Task 2*.
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
 * Sufficient resource availability within your home region for: 1 Compartment, 1 Group, 1 Dynamic Group, 1 Policy, 1 Object Storage Bucket, 1 Data Labeling Dataset, 1710 Data Labeling Dataset records, 1 Project for AI Vision models, 1 AI Vision model
 * *Not required, though beneficial*: Familiarity with a command-line interface (CLI) text editor (e.g. vi, nano, emacs)